-At Conestoga College, students use Office 365 for official email correspondence.
-Office 365 provides a secure and stable email account with 100GB email storage, 1 TB of cloud document storage in your OneDrive, and free installation of Microsoft Office for your PC or MAC computer.
-For information on how to connect to your email, check out our IT Support Site: http://it.conestogac.on.ca/support, and click on "Email".
+At Conestoga College, all students use Office 365 for official email correspondence.
+Office 365 provides a secure and stable email account with 100GB email storage, 1 TB of cloud document storage in your OneDrive, and free installation (up to 5) of Microsoft Office for your PC or MAC computer.
+For information on how to connect to your email, check out our IT Support Site: https://it.conestogac.on.ca/support, and click on "Email".
 For tips and tricks on using your Office 365 account, check out https://support.office.com.

 Printing on Campus

-Library services and resources are available to students at all campuses.
+Library services and resources are available online for all Conestoga students.
 By visiting the Library's website, you can access an excellent and extensive collection including eBooks, streamed videos, articles and online help.
 To access the Library's online resources (e.g., eBooks) from off-campus, your Library Pin is the last 4 digits of your Conestoga Student number.
-Your ONE Card is your Library card for borrowing in person.
-Campus to campus delivery is available.

 ONE Card (Student ID)